TairanD/My-Front-End-Notes/js/obj-vs-json.md

 Each key-value pair in an object consists of a key, which is a **string or symbol**, and its corresponding value, which can be of **any data type**, including numbers, strings, booleans, functions, or even other objects.

 ## JSON

 ### Definition
-Data Exchange Format: JSON is a lightweight data exchange format used for passing and storing data between different programs.
+Data Exchange Format: JSON is a lightweight **data exchange format** (in comparison, Js objects are the instances of classes) used for passing and storing data between different programs.
 ```json
 {
     "name": "John",